Stay in charge of your life

 I charge $425 an hour and a typical divorce mediation takes between 5 and 10 hours of my time, which includes time in meetings, communicating by phone or writing, and writing the Separation (ie Divorce) Agreement.
 Thus the total cost is between $2,250 and $4,500 to obtain a complete Separation Agreement, which parties typically share in some way.

-Clients do not pay a retainer: you pay as you go, either by check or credit card.
-The remaining costs of a divorce are the $220 filing fee for a no-fault divorce, the approximately $60 charge you each pay for your parent education training class if you have a minor child, and whatever you pay your own legal, financial or other advisor if you choose to have one.
+Clients do not pay a retainer: you pay as you go, by personal check.
+The remaining costs of a divorce are the $220 filing fee for a no-fault divorce, the approximately $80 charge you each pay for your parent education training class if you have a minor child, and whatever you pay your own legal, financial or other advisor if you choose to have one.

 Obviously, mediation costs vary depending upon how much time I spend on your case.
 My longest case took about 20 hours; on the short end, several couples have tied for the record of one hour, believe it or not.